emmyregal/webNails/README.md

 + Open any terminal and make sure you have docker running on your machine (the database will live in a docker container while it is local).
 + Then run the following commands (taken from [docker hub btw](https://hub.docker.com/_/postgres)):

-`docker pull postgres:14.181`
+`docker pull postgres:14.181` or just `docker pull postgres` for mac users

-`docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -d postgres`
+`docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -d postgres` (wow great password)

 After you run these you will have a local postgres instance set up!